 Is there a cost to participate in the Challenger Program?

 Each local Challenger Program sets its own policy with respect to registration fees.
 Canton Challenger Baseball yearly registration fee is $45 per player; additional siblings are $20 each.
 No player may be denied the opportunity to participate based on the inability to pay a registration fee.
+We have a limited number of needs-based scholarships available.

 What rules are followed during a Challenger game?